Workshop

 A good fit when…

-Your team is preparing to engage parties whose support or cooperation you need
+Your team is preparing to engage parties whose sustained support or cooperation you need but where conflict is possible or likely

 A project is in early planning and you want to build the conditions for success from the start